paulkr/overhang.js/README.md

 ##### `multiline`

-Set this to `true` if you would like to use a textarea instead and input when using the prompt type
+Set this to `true` if you would like to use a textarea instead and input when using the prompt type.
+Use Ctrl+Enter to break lines.

 ##### `textWidth`